magicbug/QTrigdoppler/README.md

 - Added ability to automatically record satellite passes to .wav files.
 - Added support to use USB / Serial GPS units to get location position.
 - Automatic TLE Updating on Startup or based on hourly time period.
+- Satellite Database (doppler.sqf) downloading with merge or replace options from oscarwatch.org.
 - Help files